ZcashFoundation/zepio/DEVELOPMENT_WORKFLOW.md

 ### Title

 The title of the PR should have the type shown (feature, hotfix, chore, etc..) as well as a brief description of the PR's purpose.
-Example
+Example:

 `[feature] Add Infinite Scroll`